-- 20. This compulsory factor assigns funding on the basis of individual pupils, with the number of pupils for each maintained school or academy based on the October pupil census. - 20.1.
-Funding is allocated according to an age-weighted pupil unit (AWPU). - 20.2.
-There is a single rate for primary age pupils, which must be at least £2,000. - 20.3.
-There can be different rates for KS3 and KS4, with a minimum of £3,000 for each. - 20.4.
-Local authorities can choose to increase the pupil number count for schools with higher reception pupil numbers in the January 2019 census, rather than the October 2018 census. - 20.5.
-We do not include reception uplift in the national funding formula; local authorities currently using a reception uplift factor should consider whether to do so in 2020 to 2021.
+- 32. This compulsory factor assigns funding on the basis of individual pupils, with the number of pupils for each maintained school or academy based on the October pupil census. - 33.
+Funding is allocated according to an age-weighted pupil unit (AWPU). - 34.
+There is a single rate for primary age pupils, which must be at least £2,000. - 35.
+There can be different rates for KS3 and KS4, with a minimum of £3,000 for each. - 36.
+Local authorities can choose to increase the pupil number count for schools with higher reception pupil numbers in the January 2019 census, rather than the October 2018 census. - 37.
+We do not include reception uplift in the NFF; local authorities currently using a reception uplift factor should consider whether to do so in 2020 to 2021.